 His music lives.

-Ironically during his last years, though, Bollywood’s supreme trendsetter -- R D Burman pet-named Pancham – had virtually no plum film assignments on his plate.
+Ironically during his last years, though, Bollywood’s supreme trendsetter -- R D Burman, pet-name Pancham – had virtually no plum film assignments on his plate.
 His health was failing.
-Yet his pulse throbbed with music right till the end which came on January 4, 25 years ago.
+Yet, his pulse throbbed with music right till the end which came on January 4, 1994.

 RD Burman passed away at the age of 54.
 And it was only posthumously – or should I say belatedly? – that he has been acknowledged as a music wizard.
 An icon who broke and mended the shibboleths of movie music.